thorlauridsen/spring-cloud-java-event-driven/README.md

 deduplication
 └─ event

+event
+└─ event

 outbox
 └─ event

-event, jackson, model and producer has no dependencies
+jackson, model and producer has no dependencies
 ```

 ## Meta